St Ninian's Cave

 St Ninian's Cave is a cave in Physgill Glen, Whithorn, Dumfries and Galloway, Scotland.
-It features in the climax of the acclaimed 1973 horror film The Wicker Man.
 It is a place of Roman Catholic pilgrimage by way of its association with the Scottish saint Ninian.

 Excavations in the cave in the 1880s and the 1950s uncovered a collection of early medieval carved stones.
 There were 18 in total, most of them built into a post-medieval wall, others lying loose in the cave's interior or at its mouth.

 Rockfalls near the entrance have diminished the size of the cave over time, as seen at right.

+In 1973 the cave was used as a location in the horror film The Wicker Man.